-Fludara is a prescription medication approved by the Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL).
+Fludara is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat adults with B-cell chronic lymphocytic leukemia (CLL).
 Fludara is often prescribed in combination with other medications as part of a chemotherapy regimen.
-Fludara may also be referred to by its drug name, Fludarabine.
+Fludara may also be referred to by its drug name, fludarabine.

 Fludara is an anticancer drug.
 Fludara is a member of a class of drugs called antimetabolites.
 Fludara is believed to work by interfering with the DNA synthesis in replicating cells.